jitsi/gsoc-ideas/2025/README.md

 Make sure to read the [GSoC advice pages](https://developers.google.com/open-source/gsoc/help/student-advice/) to see how to get started, and check out the [Jitsi handbook](https://jitsi.github.io/handbook/) to get yourself more familiarized with Jitsi.

-Think about preparing a draft proposal, but note that:
-* The participating organizations have not been announced yet, so we don't know whether Jitsi will participate this year.
-* Proposals or drafts shouldn't be shared publically to avoid being plagiarized.
-Stay tuned on details on how to share drafts with the Jitsi team privately.
+Think about preparing a proposal, but *do NOT share any drafts publically to avoid being plagiarized*.
+We don't have the resources to review drafts anyway, so please do *NOT* include them in your introduction email.

 # Do you have a suggestion for a new project?